 About the Initiative

-- Increasing scientific knowledge about the root causes, characteristics, and consequences of school violence and other threats to school and student safety.
+- Identify and understand the potential root causes and consequences of school violence and its impact on school safety.

 NIJ launched the Comprehensive School Safety Initiative in 2014 with a congressional appropriation of $75 million.